 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The State of Indiana issues new driver’s licenses and permits at BMV license branches.
-All applicants for new driver’s licenses or permits must meet Indiana SecureID requirements.
-These standards comply with federal security laws.
-The applicant must present documents verifying their identity, Social Security number, United States lawful status and Indiana residency.
+The State of Indiana issues new driver’s licenses at BMV license branches.
+All applicants for new driver’s licenses must meet Indiana SecureID requirements.
+A SecureID credential issued by the Indiana BMV meets federal identification requirements.
+The issuance of a SecureID credential requires an applicant to present documents verifying their identity, Social Security number, lawful status and Indiana residency.

-Persons who are not United States citizens (legal temporary or permanent residents) are required to have a SecureID and must present full documentation to apply for a new, renewal or to amend their existing driver’s license, permit or identification card.
-This includes providing documents which prove identity, Social Security number, United States lawful status and Indiana residency.
+Persons who are not United States citizens (persons with temporary or permanent lawful status) are also required to have a SecureID and must present full documentation to be issued a new credential, or to, renew or amend a credential.
+This includes providing documents which demonstrate identity, Social Security number (or ineligibility for a SSN), lawful status and Indiana residency.
 This documentation is not required when replacing a valid SecureID.

-If you have successfully completed an approved driver education program you must be at least 16 years and 180 days old (approximately 16 years and six months) to obtain a driver's license.
+If you have successfully completed an approved driver education program you must be at least 16 years and 90 days old (approximately 16 years and three months) to obtain a driver's license.

 If you have not successfully completed an approved driver education program you must be at least 16 years and 270 days old (approximately 16 years and nine months) to obtain a driver's license.

-If you are 18 years of age or older when you obtain your Indiana driver's license, your license is not probationary.
+If you are 21 years of age or older, your Indiana driver's license is not probationary.

 Endorsements and restrictions change the circumstances in which an individual may operate a motor vehicle.
 Some endorsements and restrictions also apply to identification cards.